jcalixte/rnrps/article/article.md

 ### What is CouchDb

-Before getting deeper into the app, it seems primordial to first know the technology behind it.
+Before getting deeper into the app, let's dive into the technology behind it.

 #### CouchDb

 CouchDb is a NoSQL database accessible via a RESTFUL API.
-The singularity of CouchDb is that data are immutables.
+The singularity of CouchDb is that data is immutables.
 Each update of a document (NoSQL data) is a new document linked to its previous versions by a common `_id`.
 So, like in git, a historic tree can be made listing all the modifications of a document.
 Each update modifies the property `_rev` like `_rev: 12-ad32d26`.
 This is the version of the document (`_rev` is for `revision` 🤫).

 CouchDb masters in database replications.
 As it's possible to know what has been modified by an `_id` and a `_rev` prop, it's easy for a database to distinguish a delta and replicate from another one.
 At this stage the most important will be the replication of a distant database to a local one.